Green Lake (Wisconsin)

-Green Lake — also known as Big Green Lake (to distinguish it from Little Green Lake, which is near Markesan)— is a lake in Green Lake County, Wisconsin, United States.
+Green Lake — also known as Big Green Lake (to distinguish it from Little Green Lake, which is near Markesan) — is a lake in Green Lake County, Wisconsin, United States.
 Green Lake has a maximum depth of 237 ft, making it the deepest natural inland lake in Wisconsin and the second largest by volume.
 The lake covers 29.72 km2 and has an average depth of 30.48 m.
 Green Lake has 43.94 km of diverse shoreline, ranging from sandstone bluffs to marshes.

 History

-First Settlers
+Early settlers

-The Ho-Chunk Nation of Wisconsin, also referred to as the Winnebago, were some of the first residents in the Green Lake Area.
+The Ho-Chunk Nation of Wisconsin, also referred to as the Winnebago, were some of the early residents in the Green Lake Area.
 Green Lake, also known as Daycholah, is a spiritual place for the Winnebago.
 One legend describes how one must bring gifts for the Water Spirit that lives under the lake in order to enter.
 With the increase of European settlers, the Winnebago were subject to forced relocation by the United States government several times.
 Once they were removed from the Green Lake area, they were moved to Iowa until the establishment of a reservation in Blue Earth County, Minnesota.